 Instructions

-• PREP: Preheat oven to 425 degrees F. Position the rack in the center of the oven.
-In a small bowl mix together all of the seasonings.
-Season to taste with salt & pepper; I add 1/2 teaspoon of each.
+• Preheat oven to 425ยฐF, positioning rack in the center of the oven.
+In a small bowl, mix all seasonings with 1/2 teaspoon each of salt and pepper.

-• PREP CHICKEN: Use a meat mallet (or the bottom of a frying pan) to pound chicken at the thickest part to be even with the rest of the piece (filets should be just over ½-inch thick throughout).
+• Use a meat mallet (or the bottom of a frying pan) to pound chicken at the thickest part to be even with the rest of the piece (filets should be just over 1/2-inch thick throughout).
 Pat filets dry with a paper towel.

-• SEASON CHICKEN: Drizzle 1-½ teaspoons oil on 1 side of the chicken breasts.
+• Drizzle 1-1/2 teaspoons oil on 1 side of the chicken breasts.
 Gently rub in the oil.
-Sprinkle ½ of the seasoning mix on top and gently press in.
+Sprinkle 1/2 of the seasoning mix on top and gently press in.

-• REST: Remove from oven and immediately use tongs to transfer chicken out of the pan (otherwise it will keep cooking).
-Let rest on a cutting board for 5 minutes before slicing or shredding or serving.
+• Remove from oven and immediately transfer chicken from the pan to a cutting board to avoid overcooking.
+Let rest for 5 minutes before slicing, shredding, or serving.

 Recipe Notes